 How many articles do I need to fix before reapplying?

-Fix all thin content, not just some.
-Google evaluates your entire site.
-Having even a few thin articles can trigger another rejection.
-Either improve them or remove them.
+Fix all your thin content, not just some of it.
+Google looks at your whole site.
+Even a few weak articles can get you rejected again.
+Either make them better or delete them.

 Should I remove old content or improve it?

-If the content can genuinely add value with improvements, update it.
-If it is fundamentally thin or off-topic, remove it.
-Quality always trumps quantity for AdSense approval.
+If you can make the content truly helpful, update it.
+If it's too short or off-topic, delete it.
+Quality always beats quantity for AdSense approval.

 How long should I wait before reapplying?

-Wait at least 2-4 weeks after making significant changes.
-This gives Google time to crawl and index your improvements.
-Reapplying too quickly with the same content results in the same rejection.
+Wait at least 2-4 weeks after making big changes.
+This gives Google time to find and save your updates.
+If you apply too fast with the same content, you'll get the same rejection.

 Can I use AI to expand my content?

-AI can help with research and structure, but content must ultimately provide genuine value.
-AI-generated content without human expertise and editing often gets flagged as low value.
-Use AI as a tool, not a replacement for expertise.
+AI can help with research and planning.
+But your content still needs to be truly helpful.
+AI content without human knowledge often gets flagged as low value.
+Use AI as a helper, not a replacement for your own expertise.

 What if I get rejected again?